ostmarco/ostmarco/README.md

 I'm a software engineer based in [Goiânia](https://en.wikipedia.org/wiki/Goi%C3%A2nia) majoring in Computer Science at [UFG](ufg.br).

-My focus area for the past while has been mobile development with Swift for iOS (and sometimes, other Apple technologies), but I'm also skilled in back-end development with C# and Node.js.
+My focus area for the past while has been mobile development for iOS, but I'm also skilled in back-end development with C# and Node.js.
 I'm a huge TypeScript lover.

 ## Github Stats